Anytime we make a new purchase, what’s the first thing we evaluate?

 Rental Location

-Mobile office trailers are hitched onto a truck and delivered to your chosen location.
+Mobile office trailers delivered to your chosen location.
 This process also has a cost that you’ll need to consider.

 Naturally, your costs will increase the farther your location is away from the mobile office trailer company.

 Something else to consider is whether the rental company delivers in-state or out-of-state.
 Each state has highway permit fees to be paid.
-Escorts and flaggers may also be required depending on the size of the trailer being delivered and/or the destination.
+Escorts and flaggers may also be required depending on the size of the delivered trailer.
 For example, a 12-wide office trailer will need an escort on the highway.

 For example, if you are transporting to a city like Boston, MA, expect to pay more for these related transportation costs.
 Anyone that has driven in Boston knows that navigating the tight, heavily congested streets with a large vehicle requires some 3rd party assistance.
 Boston also requires a City of Boston permit, a route survey, and a police escort for 10’ and 12’ wide office trailers.
-These required services can add an $1,000 to both the delivery and the return freight once the lease has ended.
+These required services can add hundreds of dollars to both the delivery and return freight once the lease ends.

 Finally, if your delivery needs to be made to an island, there will also be fees for a ferry and additional time required by the delivery drivers.